The Best Password Managers of 2025

 - Option to buy a full identity theft protection package for $12 per month

-- Includes phishing site and scam protection
+- Includes phishing and scam protection

 - 60-day money-back guarantee